BJeannot1/Telegram-lumberjack-game-bot/README.md

 # **II.
 Bot playing the game**
   ## 1. Principle
 The bot screens the color of specific pixels on each side of the tree, and uses these information in order to determine on what side of the tree to chop.
+ ## 2.Required librairied

-It uses the following python libraries :
+The bot uses the following python libraries :

 -selenium, win32api and win32 con, for automation purposes